 When you are ready to leave Florence, take Highway 126 east to Mapleton.
 After making the righthand turn to stay on 126, consider detouring to the Sweet Creek Falls trail (another one of our favorite Oregon Hikes).
 If you did not eat lunch already, stop by the Gingerbread Village Restaurant for tasty home-cooked meals and super friendly service.

 After lunch, continue driving east over the mountain pass toward Eugene.
-If you are interested in seeing Eugene, it is a fun university city with a few museums, lots of bars and a working class yet youthful vibe.
+If you are interested in visiting Eugene, it is a fun university city with a few museums, lots of bars and a working class yet youthful vibe.
 Otherwise, veer north onto the 569 Beltline to I-5 and make the relatively flat and boring drive back to Portland.

 Alternate Plans for Day 4 of Your Oregon Coast Driving Trip